Autodesk/maya-hydra/doc/selectionHighlightingArchitecture.md

 ### New Scene Index Mixin Interface Base Class

-The Flow Viewport library has a new mixin interface class:
+The Flow Viewport Toolkit has a new mixin interface class:

 - **Path Interface**: so that the builtin selection scene index can query plugins to translate selected object application paths to selected Hydra